NicolasLagaillardie/mpst_rust_github/README.md

 The different features available are:

-1. `default`: default features, for implementing the basic example above.
+0. `default`: default features, for implementing the basic example above.
+1. `message`: feature for using the _message_ structure provided by the library.
 2. `macros_simple`: feature for implementing protocols with three participants, whatever are their name.
 3. `macros_multiple`: feature for implementing protocols with any number of participants.
 Contains `macros_simple`.
 4. `baking`: feature for implementing protocols with any number of participants and using associated functions instead of functions.
 Contains `macros_multiple`.